-- than one (i.e., 0.1 mg not .1 mg).
-A terminal or trailing zero is never to be used after a decimal (e.g., 1 mg never 1.0 mg).
-There must be documentation of medical necessity or clinical indications in the medical record for all medication orders. - 7.3.3 There will be no automatic stop order except for those medications defined by the IC/P & T Committee or the medication order indicates the exact number of doses to be administered or an exact period of time for the medication is specified. - 7.3.4 All medication orders must be reviewed when a patient is transferred from one medical service to another, to or from Intensive Care Units and pre- and post-surgery.
-The prescriber must indicate which medications should be continued, held or discontinued.
-All medication orders which were entered prior to invasive surgery must be reviewed post- op and the prescriber should indicate whether to continue, hold or discontinue the medications. - 7.4 Pharmacy Review All medication orders must be reviewed by a pharmacist prior to the administration of the drug unless: A physician controls the ordering, preparation, and administration of the drug, such as in the OR, Endoscopy suite; or the ED; or, in emergency situations in which the clinical status of the patient would be significantly compromised by the delay that would result from the pharmacy review.
-Any problems or questions concerning a medication order must be resolved by the pharmacist in direct contact with the prescriber.
-Nursing personnel may be consulted, but shall not be used as an intermediary with the prescriber in the final resolution of those questions.
-The pharmacist must contact the prescriber directly. - 7.5 Pharmacy Dosing and Changes If the pharmacist is requested by the prescriber to dose the medication, or make any changes in the original medication orders, the pharmacist involved is responsible for entering the revised order into the patient's medical record. - 7.6 No "Per Protocol" Medication orders using the words "per protocol" constitute an invalid order and must be clarified by the pharmacist before processing, unless the order refers to a specific Medical Staff approved protocol or an approved investigational drug protocol and specifies the name and/or number of the protocol; and a written copy is available for review. - 7.7 Authorization to Order Medications Practitioners licensed by the State of Arizona to prescribe medications may enter orders for medications, if they satisfy the requirements for privileges on the Medical Staff of Banner Casa Grande Medical Center consistent with their scope of practice.
-Allied Health or Advanced Practice Professionals as defined in the Bylaws may write orders under the policies outlined in the AHP Rules and Regulations.
+- 6.5 Pharmacy Dosing and Changes If the pharmacist is requested by the prescriber to dose the medication, or make any changes in the original medication orders, the pharmacist involved is responsible for entering the revised order into the patient's medical record. - 6.6 No "Per Protocol" Medication orders using the words "per protocol" constitute an invalid order and must be clarified by the pharmacist before processing, unless the order refers to a specific Medical Staff approved protocol or an approved investigational drug protocol and specifies the name and/or number of the protocol; and a written copy is available for review. - 6.7 Authorization to Order Medications Practitioners licensed by the State of Arizona to prescribe medications may enter orders for medications, if they satisfy the requirements for privileges on the Medical Staff of Banner Ironwood Medical Center consistent with their scope of practice.
+Allied Health Professionals as defined in the Bylaws may write orders under the policies outlined in the AHP Rules and Regulations.
 Registered pharmacists are permitted to order medications under physician ordered pharmacotherapy consults.

-7.8 Authorization to Administer Medications
+6.8 Authorization to Administer Medications